linux-china/dotenvx-rs/README.md

 - The author run `dotenvx encrypt --sign` to sign the `.env` file with the private key, and the signature will be added to the metadata section of the file.
-- Signature: SHA256 hash of the `.env` trimmed .env file content(without sign line), and then sign the hash with the private key to get the signature, and signature is a base64 encoded string and added to the metadata section of the file.
+- Signature: SHA256 hash of the `.env` trimmed .env file content (without sign line), and then sign the hash with the private key to get the signature, and signature is a base64 encoded string and added to the metadata section of the file.
-- Verification: Load the `.env` file, extract the public key and signature from the metadata section, SHA256 hash the .env file trimmed content(without sign line), and then verify the signature with the public key and the hash.
+- Verification: Load the `.env` file, extract the public key and signature from the metadata section, SHA256 hash the .env file-trimmed content (without sign line), and then verify the signature with the public key and the hash.

 With this signature, you can ensure that the `.env` file is not tampered, and other people/tools can trust the `.env` file content and use it safely.